knowledge-club/javascript/content/en/ecma-script.md

 Babel allow you to use new things of Javascript today :D.

 Has many ways to tranpile using Babel in different environments.
+Look [here](https://babeljs.io/docs/setup/)

 If you use Node.js, I suggest you to update to an version greater or equal to 4.x, because that have support to many things in ES6.